 Provides students with hands-on experience using the current version of Microsoft Office in order to integrate the software applications to produce realistic business projects.

 Prerequisites: AST 141, ITE 140, ITE 150, ITD 110 or permission of the instructor.
-Lecture 4 hours per week.

-ITN - INFORMATION TECHNOLOGY NETWORKING
+INFORMATION TECHNOLOGY NETWORKING